How PST Works for Auction Items in British Columbia

 What if we enter the wrong FMV and tax is undercharged?

 The organization is responsible for the accuracy of their data.
-If Trellis is audited and tax is found to be owing due to incorrect inputs, the organization is liable for the tax and interest.
+If Trellis is audited and tax is found to be owing due to incorrect inputs, the organization is liable for the tax as well as any interest or penalties.

 Can I choose not to charge PST and absorb the cost myself?